The Digitally Engaged Patient

 The Digitally Engaged Patient seminar is convened by: Natasja Kingod, Laura Heinsen, Nete Schwennesen, Ayo Wahlberg, Jieun Lee and Anna Mann with support from the European Research Council and the Velux Foundation.

-Use this page to preliminary sign up for the conference, and submit your abstract no later than February 1st 2019.
+NEW DEADLIINE: Use this page to preliminary sign up for the conference, and submit your abstract no later than March 1st 2019.

 In recent decades, there has been a shift from preventing morbid death to the everyday challenges of living with disease, where quality of life indicators, as well as the wellbeing and life satisfaction of individuals and nations, are increasingly mapped out and tabulated.
 At the same time, while improving the lives of those living with illness is reflected in the objectives of global and national health policies, health care provision throughout the world is suffering from austerity and economic strain.
 Not least as a consequence, new ICT (information and communication technologies) initiatives are on the global health agenda with an aim to improve productivity and effectiveness, enhance services, and reduce costs on governments.
 The assumption is that ICTs in healthcare will reduce costs by enabling patients to care for themselves to larger degrees.
 Yet at the same time, we know that as technologies move from the clinic into the homes and daily lives of people with various health conditions, new obstacles and dilemmas arise due to shifts in tasks and responsibilities which in turn raise questions about good care and the quality of life of patients.